AppleIntusion/MMAEVe/tutorial/tutorial.md

 ![](images/vesicle.png)

-## Periphreal Membrane-Binding Proteins around a Vesicle
+## Peripheral Membrane-Binding Proteins around a Vesicle

 We can also distribute proteins about a sphere.
-This can be useful for constructing systems containing periphreal membrane-binding proteins around a vesicle.
+This can be useful for constructing systems containing peripheral membrane-binding proteins around a vesicle.
 ```python
 a2_comp = mav.read_comp("compositions/a2_comp")
 ```